 What triggers bipolar?

-There are many factors that can trigger symptoms of bipolar disorder.
-These factors include a genetic predisposition to mental health issues, environmental factors and health factors (including chemical imbalances).
+Many factors can trigger symptoms of bipolar disorder.
+These factors include a genetic predisposition to mental health issues, environmental factors, and health factors (including chemical imbalances).
 Symptoms of bipolar disorder can be triggered by any or all of these factors.
-This is one of the reasons living with bipolar can feel debilitating and confusing for people with bipolar disorder and their families.
+This is one of the reasons living with bipolar can feel confusing for people with bipolar disorder and their families.

 What are the 4 types of bipolar?